Mary Victoria Gibson (1864-1929)

 Mary’s career

-Mary graduated with a Master of Arts degree in English and Latin from Canterbury College in 1888, and began her teaching career at Sydenham School.
+Mary graduated with a Master of Arts degree in English and Latin from Canterbury College in 1888.
+She began her teaching career at Sydenham School while still at university.

 The 1906 New Zealand International Exhibition

-Along with other prominent women in Christchurch, Mary Gibson was invited to be a member of the Home Industries Committee, one of the organising committees of the 1906 New Zealand International Exhibition.
+Along with other prominent women in Christchurch, Mary Gibson was invited to be a member of the Home Industries Committee, one of the organising committees of the 1906 New Zealand International Exhibition and the only one that included women.

 Later years

-Mary worked as relieving principal at Waitaki Girls’ High School in Oamaru.
+The next year, Mary took up a position as relieving principal at Waitaki Girls’ High School in Oamaru.
 In 1929, she fell ill with pneumonia and died on 1 September.
-She is buried in the Waimairi Cemetery, Christchurch.
+She is buried in the Waimairi Cemetery.

 Sources